mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

    This indicates how to handle packages that are not listed explicitly in the ``allowOptions`` list.
-If ``true``, packages that aren't listed are allowed to have their options set, and if ``false``, only the packages that are listed as ``true`` or have explicit option lists can have their options set.
+If ``true``, packages that are not listed are allowed to have their options set.
+If the value is ``false``, only the packages that are listed as ``true`` or have explicit option lists can have their options set.